jon-jacky/home/smiley.md

   background and in whatever time period, cannot be wholly good or wholly bad and still be interesting enough to read about. ...
-Consequently, readers with an essential political agenda, looking for models of proper thinking and behavior, are hardly ever going to find them in novels. ...
+Consequently, readers with an essential political agenda, looking for models of proper thinking and behavior, are hardly ever going to find them in novels. ..."

   From Chapter 6, Morality and the Novel, pages 118 - 122:

-  "...
+  "In the nineteenth century the theory of evil changed, which changed the nature of morality in the novel, and therefore the portrayal of brutes, criminals, and psychopaths. ...

+  It seems that Charles Dickens, the most influential English author of the nineteenth century, was generally drawn to criminals and pyschopaths.
+  ...
 Dicken's gift for empathy with sociopathic personalities constitutes a philosophy that has had enormous effect on how modern people understand evil as a form of logic, and even of madness that is internally consistent, unrecognized as evil by the perpetrator, and compelling.
 By the end of his